Package insert / prescribing information

 USE IN SPECIFIC POPULATIONS

-Use of NSAIDs, including Indomethacin Capsules, during the third trimester of pregnancy increases the risk of premature closure of the fetal ductus arteriosus.
-Avoid use of NSAIDs, including Indomethacin Capsules, in pregnant women starting at 30 weeks of gestation (third trimester).
+Use of NSAIDs, including Indomethacin Capsules, at about 30 weeks gestation or later in pregnancy increases the risk of premature closure of the fetal ductus arteriosus.

 Labor or Delivery